Dental Radiology Certificate Program

 Hours: 12 hours online / 12 hours clinical

 This intensive two-week hybrid (online and clinical component) course trains dental assistants in the fundamentals of dental radiography.
 Approved by the Massachusetts Board of Registration in Dentistry, the successful completion of this course will render the Dental Assistant qualified to expose radiographs in practices located in the Commonwealth of Massachusetts.

 The Dental Radiology Certificate Program will explore the basics of dental radiology, including x-ray physics, characteristics of radiation, the dental x-ray machine, effects of radiation exposure, radiation protection, image receptors, digital radiography, dental radiographic anatomy, and intra and extra-oral radiographic procedures.
 Students will gain experience exposing digital radiographs and correctly mounting them using a digital mount.
-This experience will be gained by hands on exposure on a manikin and hands on placement on both a manikin and lab partner.
+This experience will be gained by hands-on exposure on a manikin and hands-on placement on both a manikin and a lab partner.
 A final laboratory competency consists of exposure and evaluation of a full mouth series on a live patient selected by the student.

 Upon completion of this introductory course in dental radiology, each student will be able to:

 - Identify normal anatomical landmarks in periapical, bitewing, occlusal, and panoramic radiographs.

 - Consistently produce acceptable diagnostic bitewing, periapical, occlusal, and panoramic radiographs.